Roger Money-Kyrle: Career

-Returning to England he attended University College London and pursued his second PhD - in anthropology - under the direction of John Carl Flügel.
-His thesis entitled "The Meaning of Sacrifice", was presented and defended in 1929.
+Returning to England, he attended University College London and pursued his second PhD – in anthropology – under the direction of John Carl Flügel.
+His thesis entitled "The Meaning of Sacrifice" was presented and defended in 1929.
 On the basis of this first psychoanalytic work he was elected a fellow of the Royal Anthropological Institute.
 In 1936, he entered analysis with Melanie Klein.

-During the Second World War, he worked for the Air Ministry which sent him after the war to Germany to help identify suitable individuals to govern Germany, working with John Rickman, at the German Personnel Research Branch, in Berlin.
+During the Second World War, he worked for the Air Ministry which sent him after the war to Germany to help identify suitable individuals to govern Germany, working with John Rickman at the German Personnel Research Branch, in Berlin.
 Upon his return to London, he carried on activities as a psychoanalyst and essayist, contributing to the Kleinian theoretical development and to the cultural and social application of phenomena generally linked to philosophy and sociology.

 Work

-Basic Facts of Life
+Basic facts of life

-Roger Money-Kyrle is well-known for his concept of the basic facts of life, which to him are three undeniable facts that characterize human existence.
+Roger Money-Kyrle is known for his concept of the basic facts of life, which to him are three undeniable facts that characterize human existence.
 These are: